Adhesion/grav/README.rst

-   2. Or, if you don't want to install (will go to ``/usr/local/lib`` by default) just do make and copy the .a file to the eventual `grav` build directory or somewhere where CMake can find it.
+   2. Or, if you don't want to install (will go to ``/usr/local/lib`` by default) just do make and copy the .a file to the eventual `grav` build directory or somewhere CMake can find it.

 4. SVN checkout VPMedia from here:  https://svn.ci.uchicago.edu/svn/if-media/::